laras126/front-end-discourse/README.md

 ## Thanks!

 Hi, I'm Lara.
 I'm a front-end developer that's a lot better at CSS than JavaScript.
-I am forever adjusting my job title in my Twitter bio, and I'd rather not.
+I am forever adjusting my title in my Twitter bio, and I think that's indicative of some issues in the front-end industry that can be solved with some good old-fashioned discourse.

+Are you relieved you didn't have to `npm install` this thing?

 Thanks for reading, and thanks in advance for contributing!
--Lara